| Title: | The ScottKnott Clustering Algorithm |

 Ramalho, M.A.P. and Ferreira, D.F. and Oliveira, A.C.
 (2000).
 Experimentacao em Genetica e Melhoramento de Plantas.
 Editora UFLA, Lavras, Brazil, page 167.

-A simulated data to model a Split-plot Experiment (‘SPE’) with 3 plots, each one split 4 times and 6 repetitions per split.
+Simulated data for a Split-Plot Experiment (‘SPE’) with 3 whole plots, 4 sub-plot treatments, and 6 replicates per sub-plot.

 The experiment consists of 8 treatments (7 leguminous cover crops and maize) in a Randomized Complete Block Design (‘RCBD’) and the yield by plot (kg/plot).